About the Artist

 I’ve been doing some form of art for as long as I can remember, so I don’t have a single clear first memory of picking up a paintbrush.
 I was very young when I started experimenting with it.

 As a child, I loved looking through picture books purely for the illustrations.
 They would spark my imagination and make me feel like I was stepping into another world.
-My dad has been a huge inspiration in my artistic journey, he encouraged me to explore painting more seriously in my late teens, as I had mainly been working with pencils and Posca pens at the time.
+Both my parents are super creative people so they’ve been a huge inspiration in my artistic journey, dad encouraged me to explore painting more seriously in my late teens, as I had mainly been working with pencils and Posca pens at the time.
 He is an incredible artist himself, and I always loved seeing what he created.
+One day he said to me “I reckon you should try painting Han, you’ll love it!” and off I went.
+It definitely opened up a whole new world for me.

 How would you describe your artistic style?
 Has it changed over time?